shu69bham/dotnet-interview-preparation/README.md

 .NET core is made up of various components that help in smooth running of .net core across all platforms.
 Following is the list of few such components -

+### `Compilation Process` -

+High level language in vb or c# ==> Converted to 'MSIL' by the primary complier ==> MSIL is converted to Machine Code by 'JIT' Compiler

+MSIL(Microsoft InterMediate Language) can be in .dll or .exe form depending if the high level code had a main method or not.

+JIT(Just In Time) complier is a part of .NET runtime.

+Eg. Mono runtime implements it's own JIT to convert MSIL to Linux.
+There are different Mono Runtimes for different platforms as per the user's need.

 ### `Kestrel server` -

 Kestrel is an open source cross-platform server built to host .NET core applications and provide better performance than IIS server.
 It is lighweight and is not a full fledged server thus it is used behind more proper servers like IIS, nginx, apache, etc that act like a proxy to the kestrel server.